andrewjlock/andrewjlock.github.io/_pages/about.md

 ---

 I'm a mechanical engineer with experience in variety of areas spanning thermo-fluid systems, power generation, hypersonics, dynamical systems, and numerical modelling.
-I frequently develop and use open-soure models, and have also worked on experiments including hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.
+I frequently develop and use open-soure models, and have worked on experiments and measurements including hypersonic wind tunnel testing, airborne satellite re-entry observations, and small scale super-critical fluid power cycles.

 After finishing my undergraduate engineering degree in my home town of Hobart, Australia, I spent two years working on natural gas infrastructure.
 Wanting a greater challenge, I then completed my PhD at the University of Queensland, Australia focussing on thermo-fluid modelling of power cycles, complex-fluid heat transfer, and the broader energy sector.